Best places to visit in San Sebastian in 2 days

 After coming down from Monte Urgull, I recommend walking through the Old Town to enjoy the atmosphere at night.
 End the day in the best possible way with some appetizing pintxos.

-I hope that this itinerary of San Sebastián in 2 days has been very useful for you and has helped you plan your trip to this beautiful city in the Basque Country.
+I hope that this itinerary of San Sebastian in 2 days has been very useful for you and has helped you plan your trip to this beautiful city in the Basque Country.
 If you want to tell me about your experience in this city or have any questions, leave a comment down below.
-Until next time, travelers!
+See you next time, traveler!